UPDATE

 • Civil liability

-• Civil rights of persons who are detained in custody
+• Civil rights of people in custody

 • Contracts